maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Improved readability through inferred generics, lambdas, etc.
   * Conditional support for Java 8 features now in straight code.
 * Full compatibility with JDK 9 for development and deployment.
-  * On the classpath as well as on the module path (as automatic modules).
+  * On classpath as well as module path (with stable automatic module names).
   * Framework build and test suite passes on JDK 9 (runs on JDK 8 by default).
 * Java EE 7 API level required in Spring's corresponding features now.
   * Servlet 3.1, Bean Validation 1.1, JPA 2.1, JMS 2.0